 As a symbolic term to explain the characteristics of cyberspace, Fischerkeller mentioned the difference between "exploitation" and "coercion".

 Coercion and exploitation are two different concepts in the context of national security.
-Coercion is a strategy that involves the use of threats or force to compel another state to change its behavior or comply with certain demands.
-For example, a state might threaten military action or economic sanctions in order to coerce another state into stopping its nuclear program or withdrawing from a disputed territory.
+Coercion is a strategy that involves the use of threats or force to compel another state to change its behaviour or comply with certain demands.
+For example, a state might threaten military action or economic sanctions in order to coerce another state into stopping its nuclear programme or withdrawing from a disputed territory.
 Coercion is often used as a means of deterrence, to prevent an adversary from taking a certain action.

 Exploitation, on the other hand, involves taking advantage of vulnerabilities or weaknesses in another state's national security or economy.
-This can involve activities such as cyber-espionage, theft of intellectual property, or infiltration of key government or military organizations.
+This can involve activities such as cyber-espionage, theft of intellectual property, or infiltration of key government or military organisations.
 The goal of exploitation is often to gain strategic or economic advantages over another state.

 While coercion and exploitation can both be used to achieve national security objectives, they are different in their approach and methods.
 Coercion relies on the use of threats or force, while exploitation relies on taking advantage of vulnerabilities.

 He also stated that promoting the logic of "exploitation" is an initiative and that asset owners gathered at the venue should prioritise driving their own business to increase national power.

 Interview with Eugene H. Spafford, Professor of Purdue University

 This interview with Spafford, a legend in the security community, pointed out misconceptions in cybersecurity and inspired the audience based on his over 40 years of experience.

 Spafford claims that the top priority of cybersecurity should not be security itself.
 Cybersecurity should protect users and their activities from attackers and losses, in order to support users in achieving their original goals.